MicrochipTech/unicens-linux-daemon/cfg/README.md

 **2.1) Bandwidth Calculation**

 The attribute _AsyncBandwidth_ in the example above is mandatory.
-It specifies the bandwidth of the asynchronous channel on INICnet<sup>TM</sup> technology 50utp network which can be used for e.g. ethernet communication.
+It specifies the bandwidth of the asynchronous channel on INICnet<sup>TM</sup> technology 50utp network which can be used for e.g. Ethernet communication.
 The value specified is in Bytes within 48 kHz.
 So, in the example above, this would mean

 > 80 Byte \* 48000 1/s = 3.84 MByte/s

 > 3.84 MByte/s \* 8 Bit/Byte = 30.72 MBit/s

-Note the total network bandwidth limit for both network speed grades:
+Note the total network bandwidth limits for both network speed grades:

 | Speed grade | Bytes Within 48 kHz    |
 |-------------|------------------------|